boisy/ghidorah/README.md

 There are Python 3 commands for several common operations.

-For convenience, you can set the GHIDORAH_DEVICE environment variable on the arbieter to the serial device.
+For convenience, you can set the `GHIDORAH_DEVICE` environment variable on the arbiter to the serial device.

 ### Discover